A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Blockchain

-Metaverse economic systems require decentralized exchanges to enable cross-chain circulation tokens or NFTs, as shown in Fig.~\ref{fig:bc_scenarios}.
+Decentralized exchanges based on decentralized networks and computation play important roles in the blockchain-based Metaverse economic systems that enable cross-chain token or NFT circulation, as shown in Fig.~\ref{fig:bc_scenarios}.
 To this end, the authors in~\cite{tian2021enabling} propose a distributed cryptocurrency trading system that employs a decentralized cryptocurrency exchange protocol.
-In this protocol, two types of consensus mechanisms (i.e., PoW and Proof of Deposit) are used to select the trustworthy users for a validation committee.
+In this protocol, two types of consensus mechanisms (i.e., PoW and Proof of Deposit) are used to select trustworthy users for a validation committee.
 The experimental results show that this cross-chain exchange platform can be suitable for multi-user scenarios.
 The platform overhead (i.e., provisioning and execution costs) depends only on the number of participants instead of the number of transfers made by a single participant.
+With these attractive advantages, the proposed platform is expected to be deployed at edge nodes in mobile edge networks and thus enable transactions to be processed at where they are generated.